Saasufy/saasufy-components/README.md

 - `model-id` (required): The id of the model instance/record to bind to.
 - `model-field` (required): The field of the model instance/record to bind to for reading and updating.
 - `debounce-delay`: The delay in milliseconds to wait before sending an update to the server.
 This is useful to batch multiple updates together (as is common when user is typing).
 Default is 300ms.
+- `disable-instant-flush`: If specified, changes will only be saved once they have settled (E.g. after the element has lost focus or when the enter key is pressed).
 - `list`: If specified, this sets the list attribute of the inner `input` element to provide input suggestions (only works with standard input elements).
 - `type`: The type of the input component; can be `text`, `number`, `select`, `textarea`, `checkbox` or `file`.
 - `placeholder`: Can be used to set the placeholder text on the inner input element.